Hikaru Shida: Championship pursuits (2024–present)

 Shida made her Ring of Honor (ROH) debut on the March 14, 2024, episode of Ring of Honor Wrestling, where she answered ROH Women's World Champion Athena's open challenge for her title at Supercard of Honor.
 On the following episode of Ring of Honor Wrestling, Shida won her ROH debut match against Rachael Ellering.
 At Supercard of Honor on April 5, Shida failed to defeat Athena for the title.
 Two months later, Shida participated in the Women's Owen Hart Foundation Tournament, defeating Deonna Purrazzo in the first round on the June 29 episode of Collision but lost to Mariah May in the semifinal on the July 5 episode of Rampage: Beach Break.
 On the August 31 episode of Collision, Shida defeated Queen Aminata, Thunder Rosa and Serena Deeb in a four-way match to earn an AEW TBS Championship match against Mercedes Moné at All Out on September 7 but failed to win the title.
+Shida would remain off television for the remainder of 2024 and the whole of 2025.
 In June 2025, Shida revealed her absence from AEW since November 2024 was due to visa issues.
-In October 2025, she confirmed the renewal of her contract and the return to USA.
+She later confirmed the renewal of her contract and return to the USA.

+On the April 2, 2026 episode of Collision, Shida returned after over a year off AEW television, unsuccessfully challenging Willow Nightingale for the AEW TBS Championship.
+In the following weeks, Shida would attempt to form a tag team with fellow AEW original Kris Statlander and began teasing a heel turn, where she would insult other wrestlers in Japanese without them knowing.
+On the April 29 episode of Dynamite, Shida and Statlander failed to defeat Divine Dominion (Lena Kross and Megan Bayne) for the AEW Women's World Tag Team Championship.
+At Double or Nothing on May 24, Shida failed to win the AEW Women's World Championship in a four-way match also involving Statlander, whom Shida turned against and cemented her heel turn.
+Three days later on Collision, Shida lost against Statlander in a Lights Out Philly Street Fight.

+After Willow Nightingale relinquished the TBS Championship due to injury, Shida qualified for AEW's first-ever Survival of the Fittest match to determine the next champion.
+On the July 1 episode of Dynamite, Shida last eliminated Statlander by referee stoppage in the Survival of the Fittest match to win the vacant title.
+On the July 11 episode of Collision, Shida had her first successful title defense against Harley Cameron.
+On July 26 at Redemption, Shida lost her title to Maya World, ending her reign at 25 days.